-- Act as a public contact for, and respond to public requests for bicycle and pedestrian information. - Coordinate with Mobility Planning and other stakeholders as practical for public education and promotion efforts to increase awareness and safety related to bicycling and walking including media interviews/advertising, community presentations, events, brochures, websites, social media, and more.
+- Act as a public contact for, and respond to public requests for bicycle and pedestrian information. - Engage in public education and promotion efforts to increase awareness and safety related to bicycling and walking including media interviews, advertising, community presentations, events, brochures, websites, social media, etc.